Gibberlings3/Forgotten-Armament/README.md

 A list of the item locations is [here](https://github.com/Gibberlings3/Forgotten-Armament/blob/main/ITEM-LOCATIONS.md).

-#### OPTIONAL SUBCOMPONENT - Update Existing Items in Addition to Adding New Ones
+### Update Existing Items in Addition to Adding New Ones

-This subcomponent is optional and updates many weapons, armors, and items within the game.
-This is actively in development, and the current changes to items can be found [here](https://github.com/Gibberlings3/Forgotten-Armament/blob/main/UPDATED-ITEM-DESCRIPTIONS.md).
+This component updates many weapons, armors, and items within the game.
+The current changes to items can be found [here](https://github.com/Gibberlings3/Forgotten-Armament/blob/main/UPDATED-ITEM-DESCRIPTIONS.md).

 ### Replace Boots of Speed (Paws of the Cheetah)